 After years focusing on accelerating growth for businesses and its leadership, Osvald was increasingly more moved to create a more sustainable form of growth.
 Without it, the fjords around his family farm in Western Norway would no longer be the same, climate change would create catastrophes, and our society would no longer sustain itself.

 Osvald believed that business, and in particular its leaders, could be an enormous catalyst for change, to create a more balanced society, rather than current, highly imbalanced one.
 This has been the driver for Xynteo’s mission as we know it today - creating systemic change by focusing on equipping leaders to transform their organisations and the systems in which they operate.

 “To create a world where our future generations can thrive, we need a systemically different kind of growth.
 A more sustainable global economy and society fit for the future.
-This is why I founded Xynteo – so that together, we can reinvent our growth.” – Osvald Bjelland, CEO and Founder, Xynteo
+This is why I founded Xynteo – so that together, we can reinvent our growth.” – Osvald Bjelland, Founder and President, Xynteo

 Broader, deeper and more virtual

 In 2018, Xynteo organised itself into the services and partnerships we know today.
 Continuing with a rapid growth, 2020 was expected to be a year with great impact.